MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-wheaaddhwerrorreportsectiondevicedriver.md

 This routine can be called up to **MaxSectionsPerReport** times as specified in the [**WHEA_ERROR_SOURCE_CONFIGURATION_DEVICE_DRIVER**](ns-ntddk-whea_error_source_configuration_device_driver.md) structure supplied to [**WheaAddErrorSourceDeviceDriver**](nf-ntddk-wheaadderrorsourcedevicedriver.md).

+Also see [**WheaHwErrorReportSetSectionNameDeviceDriver**](nf-ntddk-wheahwerrorreportsetsectionnamedevicedriver.md), which is a helper function for updating the FRUText.

 ## -see-also

 [**WheaCreateHwErrorReportDeviceDriver**](nf-ntddk-wheacreatehwerrorreportdevicedriver.md)